adefemiadeh/Company-XYZ-Data-Across-the-Country/UstackyDataScienceProject/README.md

 # Future Work

-I would love to include some macjine learning alogorithm to help make predictive and precriptive analysis on this project based o nthe decisions made by the company.
+I would love to include some machine learning algorithm to help make predictive and prescriptive analysis on this project based on the decisions made by the company.

 # Standout Section